 Housing in Toronto, no bubble.

-The Toronto Star is not generally admired for it’ business section, which, by the way, is often combined with the sports section.
+The Toronto Star is not generally admired for it’s business section, which, by the way, is often combined with the sports section.
 That tells you where the priorities are.
 Nevertheless, if you happen to live in the country this is the only paper available, and, on occasions they do come up with some real gems.
 Craig Desson’s contribution today is one of those gems.
-For 3 or 4 homes he went back to the 1915 (precisely a century ago!) offerings, compared those with what the Bank of Canada thinks is the inflation adjusted value today, and then compares that with the most recent sale price for that property.
+For 3 or 4 homes he went back to the 1915 (precisely a century ago!) offerings, compared those with what the Bank of thinks is the inflation adjusted value today, and then compares that with the most recent sale price for that property.
 Here are two examples;

 housing in TorontoHousing in Toronto 2